Yousif-Mobark/odoo-15-docker-compose/README.md

 # Quick install

 Installing Odoo 15 with one command.

-(Supports multiple Odoo instances on one server)
+(Supports multiple Odoo instances on one server maintaned by smt)

 Install [docker](https://docs.docker.com/get-docker/) and [docker-compose](https://docs.docker.com/compose/install/) yourself, then run: